Easter is a wonderful time of year when many of us tend to over-indulge on sugary foods and chocolate eggs, but how does this affect our oral health?

 Often over the holidays, people tend to relax and forget about their oral hygiene routine and when combined with an increased diet of sticky, sugary foods, your teeth begin to suffer.
 Harmful bacteria can begin to accumulate within the mouth leading to a build-up of plaque, tartar, gingivitis and other irritations.

 Although at Hyde Park Dental Care we cater to a range of dental emergencies, we believe that prevention is always better than a cure.
 Take a look at some of our favourite tips for maintaining healthy teeth and gums over the Easter period, so you can be prepared for when it comes!

 The most important thing to remember when you’re lying on the couch lazily after snacking on one of those delicious chocolate eggs after dinner is to brush your teeth before falling asleep.
 Taking a break from your oral hygiene routine for even just a few days can have a big effect on your oral and overall health.

 Make sure you set aside time each morning and night to brush and floss.
 For most people, maintaining your regular routine takes less than 5 minutes each day so there’s really no excuse not to.

 It’s okay to say no

-It’s okay to say no to that second chocolate egg, or when someone offers you a second helping of desert.
+It’s okay to say no to that second chocolate egg, or when someone offers you a second helping of dessert.
 The key to maintaining healthy teeth over the break is moderation.
-We’re not saying you need to cut out all sugary foods; after all it is Easter!
+We’re not saying you need to cut out all sugary foods; after all, it is Easter!